asneem1234/girlsintech/README.md

 - Use window controls (red, yellow, green buttons) to manage windows
 - Click the back button to return to previous pages

+### Setting Up the Backend
+1. Install dependencies with `npm install`
+2. Configure your `.env` file with Supabase credentials
+3. Start the server with `npm start`

 ### Creating New Blog Posts
-1. Duplicate the `blog-template.html` file
-2. Rename it to reflect your blog post title
-3. Replace placeholder content marked with [brackets]
-4. Update images, text, and metadata
-5. Add to the blog listing in the Blog window
+1. Navigate to `author.html`
+2. Fill out the blog post form with title, category, excerpt, content, and author name
+3. Click "Publish Article" to save to the database
+4. View your published post on `blog.html`

 ### Modifying the Design
 - Edit CSS variables in the `:root` section to change color scheme